nborwankar/leevr/README.md

 I had been looking for something like this for a long, long time.
 Nodejs-proxy and node.js made the Leevr project possible.
 So a huge thanks to Peteris and also to the awesome Ryan Dahl.

+#### Licenses and copyrights and trademarks and similar stuff

+I haven't figured out a license since it's mostly not my code yet so it's probably not even my decision :-).
+Just the usage and the overall direction of the project is mine.

+Also client side proxying in general is not rocket science so you can use any code to achieve the goals of Leevr and I encourage you to use as many different technologies to do this as possible.
+Node.js has the chunked HTTP stuff that makes this somewhat trivial to do (that's what my understanding is, at least) - else you'll have to write and rewrite buffers and stuff yourself.
+So good luck with that.

+I feel it's important enough to trademark and copyright the word "Leevr" just to prevent nastiness and misleading stuff from.
+So here it is
+"Leevr" is (tm) Nitin Borwankar, 2011 and (c) Nitin Borwankar, 2011.

+You can fork this code and call it Leevr of course but if you try to make a product out of it you'll have to call it something else for obvious reasons.
+You can also start an entirely new project using these ideas and run far and wide with it and call it FreeboliciousProximatic for all I care.
+Just have fun and don't forget to overturn the Internet.

+Hey maybe I ought to copyright "Overturn the Intenet" while I am in this (c) happy mood.
+So here goes "Overturn in the Internet" is (c) Nit... aww forget it ... go have fun.
+Use the phrase, yell it from the rooftops put it on the Internet, what do I care.
+But don't blame me when the Internet falls on your head.
+You've been warned.
+Now shoo, shoo!
+I got a lot of leevraging to do.